 Culinary Programs: AAS Degree in Baking and Pastry; AAS Degree in Culinary Arts (exemplary); Certificate in Baking and Pastry; Certificate in Culinary Arts

-Atlantic Cape Community College operates the Academy of Culinary Arts, offering a variety American Culinary Federation accredited culinary programs.
+Atlantic Cape Community College operates the Academy of Culinary Arts, offering a variety of American Culinary Federation accredited culinary programs.
 This top culinary school educates more students in the state than any other culinary school.
 Students are engaged throughout the program with a mix of classroom training, kitchen laboratory expedience, and externship experience.
-ACCC operates an on-campus restaurant which is open to both students and the community.
-An organic greenhouse and herb garden are located on campus, which provide the opportunity for students to learn about planting and harvesting a variety of fruits and vegetables.
+ACCC operates an on-campus restaurant that is open to both students and the community.
+An organic greenhouse and herb garden are located on campus, which provides the opportunity for students to learn about planting and harvesting a variety of fruits and vegetables.
 ACCC is affiliated with the National Restaurant Association Education Foundation and the National Restaurant Association.